dwave-examples/nurse-scheduling/README.rst

 * Compute the "penalty matrix" J
 * Develop the QUBO matrix
 * Run the problem (solve the QUBO)
-* Compute the hard nurse constraint sum
+* Calculate the hard nurse constraint sum, to check if the hard nurse constraints are satisfied
-* Compute the hard shift constraint sum
+* Calculate the hard shift constraint sum, to check if the hard shift constraints are satisfied
-* Compute the soft nurse constraint sum
+* Calculate the soft nurse constraint sum, to check if the soft nurse constraints are satisfied
 * Print the nurse schedule

 Note that the total of the three constraint sums should equal the energy.